Why Your Dog Comes Back Stressed From Boarding (And What Actually Helps)

 Q: My dog seems fine when I pick them up — does that mean they weren't stressed?
 A: Not necessarily.
 Dogs who are acutely stressed can appear subdued or shut down, which gets misread as calm.
 Some dogs hold their stress internally and show behavioral changes only once they're home and "safe" enough to let their guard down — this is sometimes called "trigger stacking," where the full effect only becomes visible after the stressor is removed.

 Q: Are some dogs more vulnerable to boarding stress than others?
 A: Yes.
 Dogs with existing anxiety, sensitivity to noise, or histories of trauma tend to be more profoundly affected by stressful environments.
 Brachycephalic breeds (bulldogs, pugs, French bulldogs) are also at higher physical risk in warm, crowded facilities.
-Older dogs and those with health conditions often fare better in calm in-home environments as well.
+Older dogs and those with health conditions may do better in a calm, closely-attended setting — but the right environment depends on the individual dog, which is why it helps to compare a sitter's home environment and experience against your dog's specific needs.

 Your Dog Deserves to Come Back the Same Dog They Left As